-Your accommodation is selected for convenience of location, comfort or character.
-All hotels listed are subject to change depending on availability at time of booking and we reserve the right to substitute with another hotel in similar standard.
-Hotels are generally rated as four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between Australia and Taiwan.
+Your accommodation is selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
+In more remote areas, accommodation may be of a lower standard and may not have all western amenities.
+Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between the UK/Ireland and Taiwan.
 We cannot guarantee the availability of double beds.
-All hotels have private western bathroom facilities, air-conditioning, TV and telephone.
+All group tour hotels have private western bathroom facilities, air-conditioning, TV and telephone.
 Hotels in Taiwan often do not have porters and you will be required to carry your own luggage.
-If you experience any difficulty, please speak to your local guide.
-Rest assure that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners difficulty, please speak to your local guide.
+If you experience any difficulty, please speak to your National Escort/local guide.
+Rest assure that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners difficulty, please speak to your National Escort/local guide.
 Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.